caleblevy/astro121-radio-lab/lab-digital/README.md

 spectrum, demonstrates a homemade DFT to numpy's FFT, and estimates the frequency resolution of the FFT.

-//Usage: get_spec_1ch.py -i infile [options]
+    Usage: get_spec_1ch.py -i infile [options]
-//Flags:
+    Flags:
-//    -h: Print this help message and exit.
+        -h: Print this help message and exit.
-//    -i: Input filename (required).
+        -i: Input filename (required).
-//    -N: Number of samples to use.
+        -N: Number of samples to use.
-//    -o: Output filename base.
+        -o: Output filename base.
-//    -p: Percentage of the signal to use.
+        -p: Percentage of the signal to use.

 single\_ch.py
 -----------------------------